-Unless the race is for GM use only, you must create a race-specific Character Creation Guide
+Unless the Species is for GM use only, you must create a Species-specific Character Creation Guide

-This is to help potential players understand and play your race in the future.
+This is to help potential players understand and play your Species in the future.
 See the CCG section for an example.

 You should have at least one player-character for every additional planet your faction owns.